smalawi/ud120-projects/final_project/report.md

 the Enron email corpus.
 Enron was a U.S. energy-trading company whose executives hid debt and exaggerrated growth through accounting loopholes.
 At its peak, Enron was placed sixth on the _Fortune_ Global 500.
 The uncovering of Enron's fraudulent practices and ensuing scandal resulted in the then-largest bankruptcy reorganization in American history and the sentencing of many of the company's executives.

-The dataset consists of financial information as well as a corpus of about 500,000 emails for about 140 key Enron employees, 18 of which are persons of interest.
-Using this data, a machine learning algorithm can be built to predict whether a given employee is a person of interest.
+The dataset consists of financial information as well as a corpus of about 500,000 emails for 146 key Enron employees, 18 of which are persons of interest (POI).
+A total of 21 features are provided for initial investigation.
+Using this data, a machine learning algorithm can be built to predict whether a given employee is a POI.

 __Outlier and missing data handling__